Accenture/openathon-2019-angular/lab-05/README.md

 In this file, one more thing happened.
 In order to have access to other components from SharedModule (as Angular Material) we've imported the SharedModule too.

-Although the login/signup process is simple in our app (and ready only for local development), if you don't have experience it can be a bit messy so the following steps will be explained little by little.
+Although the login/signup process is simple in our app (and ready only for local development), if you don't have enough experience, it can be a bit messy so the following steps will be explained step by step:

 ### User Service

-As the best practices said... we are going to create a new service to manage the user data from our API and be able to inject it into the components that need it.
+As the best practices said... we are going to create a new service to manage the user data from our API to be able to inject it into the components that need it.

 ```bash
 ng g service core/user